cybercongress/go-cyber/docs/cyberd.md

 The goal of creating alternative to a Google-like structure requires extraordinary effort of different groups.
 Create fund managed via decentralized engine such as Aragon DAO filled with ETH and managed by agents who participated in initial distribution.
 This approach will allows to safeguard from excessive market dumping of native platform CYB tokens in the first years of work, whereby ensuring stable development.
 Additionally this allows to diversify underlying platform and migrate from Cosmos to other engines should the need arise.

 While choosing token for donations we followed three main criteria: the token must be (1) one of the most liquid, (2) the most promising, so a community can secure a solid investment bag for be competitive even comparing to giants like Google and (3) have technical ability to execute auction and resulting organization without relying on any third party.
 So the only system matches this criteria is Ethereum, hence the primary token of donations will be ETH.
 That is why we decide to create 2 tokens: THC and CYB:
 - THC is a creative cyber proto substance.
 THC being an Ethereum ERC-20 compatible token have utility value in form of control cyber•Foundation (Aragon DAO) ETH from auction proceeds.
 THC was emitted during the creation of cyber•Foundation as Aragon organization.
-90% of CBD distributed to auction participants.
 Creative power of THC came from ability to receive 1 CYB per each 1 THC for locking it during cyber•Auction.
 - CYB is native token of sovereign Cyber protocol under Tendermint consensus algorithm.
 It's also has 2 primary uses: (1) is a staking for consensus and (2) is bandwidth limiting for submitting links and computing the rank.

 Both tokens remains functional and will track value independently due to very different utility nature.